 manner as to impede the flow of traffic or to disrupt the orderly affairs of APSU.

-other methods of notification will be used to provide the operator of the vehicle
+methods of notification will be used to provide the operator of the vehicle with advance

 regulations.
 The Director/Chief of Police is authorized to selectively enforce or